Iris RESTful Server and IrisTileSource: An Iris implementation for existing OpenSeaDragon viewers: Discussion

 \section{Discussion}

 We previously published on the rapid encoding speeds of \gls{ife} files from source \gls{wsi} files such as \gls{dicom} due to the highly parallelized encoding capabilities afforded by the layer-agnostic tile ordering within the file specification\cite{Landvater2025-2}.
 This aids in the value of the Iris RESTful server by allowing rapid conversion from source \gls{dicom} to \gls{ife} files, which may then be served to \gls{osd} viewers.
 The current versions of the Iris Codec \gls{ife} libraries can generate a derived pyramid file (with 2x or 4x downsampling) from a single highest-resolution \gls{dicom} or vendor format source within 1-2 mintues -- or much faster if OpenSlide decoding\cite{Goode2013} is not needed.
 We continue to work on improving encoding systems and in future releases will add stream encoding (a slide scanner \gls{api}) to allow for simultaneous generation of archive \gls{dicom} and \gls{ife} files directly from the scanner to make \gls{ife} slides available to Iris RESTful in \gls{wsi} workflows immediately.
+The \gls{ife} is in the public domain under a Creative Commons Attribution-No Derivative 4.0 license, and Iris Codec and IrisRESTful server implementations are available to the community under the MIT software license.
+The IrisTileSource is a part of the \gls{osd} repository and follows the \gls{osd}`s BSD-3 license.

 In this paper we performed stressful load testing on \gls{wsi} systems to assess system durability and performance when these servers.
 This includes both expected daily loads early in the load test, as well as abnormally high volumes of requests.
 The early metrics better align with what we have previously observed with the Slim viewer of an approximately 200 ms median response time (Figure \ref{fig:performance}, \textit{left-side}) in our prior publication\cite{Landvater2025-2}.
-The Iris RESTful Example domain response times times of approximately 20-30 ms also align closely with what we have experienced when using our example domain during the development of the \textit{IrisTileSource} and example browser-based \glspl{wsv}.
+The Iris RESTful Example domain response times of approximately 20-30 ms also align closely with what we experienced when using our example domain during the development of the \textit{IrisTileSource} and example browser-based \glspl{wsv}.

 We are particularly happy with the server responsiveness on small and low-cost single-board computers such as the Turing RTK1 (which costs only \$200 USD) and on 1 vCPU serverless AWS (Fargate) instances.
 The \gls{ife} implementations are designed with computationally trivial validations and low instruction set reads, while the Boost Beast library almost exclusively uses inline template functions to create a very lean and light server.
 The implications of this design include substantially lower hardware cost for \gls{wsi} servers.
 Implementing a digital pathology workflow can be quite expensive.
 While the cost of the \gls{wsi} server is just a fraction of the overall cost, it can represent an significant contribution.
 Leaner and more efficient systems benefit all potential health systems.
 We are particularly hopeful that with this performance on hardware carrying a smaller financial footprint, we hope that Iris RESTful can help to ensure globally accessible first-class digital pathology workflows for health systems regardless of the country or region's resource status.